 - Arbitrary tribunals.

-The Industrial Relations Division, the Industrial Registrar’s Office, and the Office of the Industrial Arbitration Tribunal and Minimum Wages Board all work on labor disputes.
+These functions are undertaken by the Industrial Relations Division, the Industrial Registrar’s Office and the Office of the Industrial Arbitration Tribunal and Minimum Wages Board.

 There were no reports of major industrial action that affected investment projects in 2019.